rafaelcamargo/portfolio/src/scripts/blog/posts/english/clean-code.md

 >
 > [Clean Code](https://www.thriftbooks.com/w/clean-code-a-handbook-of-agile-software-craftsmanship-robert-c-martin-series_robert-c-martin/332840/#isbn=0132350882&idiq=10169803)

-Communication is a must-have skill to write clean code.
+Communication is a *must-have* skill to write clean code.
 Naming a variable is communication.
 Naming files is communication.
 Grouping files into directories is communication.

 Some time ago, I turned to a friend and said: *Do you know what I would like to do when I read code like this?* He asked me back: *What?* *I would like to pass my finger on the screen.
 It looks like Braille*, I answered.
-That file was plenty of single-letter variables.
+That file was plenty of single letter variables.

 Do not be afraid of giving long names to your variables, functions, files, and directories.
 Be sure they have the meaning they need to have.
 One minute invested in a great name can save ten other minutes from who needs to understand it.
 One letter at a time.
 Never one letter only.